Legal Requirements for providing food information to consumers

 The retained version of Regulation 1169/2011 on the provision of food information to consumers applies to food businesses in Great Britain (GB).
 Whereas, EU food law, including Regulation (EU) No 1169/2011 on the provision of food information to consumers, applies in NI.

 Labelling of prepacked food

 All prepacked food requires a food label that displays certain mandatory information.
-All foods will be subject to general food labelling requirements and any labelling provided must be accurate and not misleading.
+All food is subject to general food labelling requirements and any labelling provided must be accurate and not misleading.

 Certain foods are controlled by product specific regulations and they include:

 - cocoa and chocolate products

 - meat products - sausages, burgers and pies